Kytolly/WorldWander/README.md

 <b>It is recommended to run this on a GPU with 80GB of VRAM to avoid out of memory.</b>

 ## 🔥 Custom Training
 You can also train on your custom dataset.
-To achieve this, you first need to adjust the `first_video_root`, `third_video_root`, `ref_image_root`, and other parameters in corresponding config file.
+To achieve this, you first need to adjust the `first_video_root`, `third_video_root`, `ref_image_root`, and other parameters in corresponding `config` file.
 If necessary, you may need to modify the `CustomTrainDataset` class in `dataset/custom_dataset.py` according to the attributes of your own dataset.
-For convenience, we have provided the following training script:
+For convenience, we have also provided the following training script:
 ```
 bash scripts/train_wan2.sh
 ```

 ## 🎓 Bibtex
 👋 If you find this code helpful for your research, please cite: